Isaac-Tait/Fallfish-Tenkara/content/blog/japanese-kit-kat/index.md

 ---
 title: Japanese Kit Kat
-description: Though my first week in Japan was a blur of jet lag, a slight bout of food poisoning, and culture shock - one memory that stood out were the Kit Kat.
+description: Though my first week in Japan was a blur of jet lag, a slight bout of food poisoning, and culture shock - one memory that stood out were the Kit Kat...
 date: 2016-02-12T03:13:00+02:00
 tags: [Tokyo Prefecture]
 ---